lvrnjak1/MainServer/InitialBacklog.md

 Notifications#7
 ## Item
 Warehouse needs to be notified when a merchant asks for a certain amount of product for an office.
-The warehouse can eather accept or reject the request and the merchant gets feedback on it.
+The warehouse can either accept or reject the request and the merchant gets feedback on it.
 ### Task
 - Create a new branch and switch to it
 - Implement sending appropriate notifications via Log server